uqee/coretechs-stackedit-workspace/Documents Odds96/30July/DepositsAndWithdrawalsInCryptoEN.md.md

 #### Is there a transaction fee for withdrawals?

 We do not charge any withdrawal fee.
-You can withdraw BTC, ETH, USDT, XRP, LTC, DOGE, USDTT free of charge.
+You can withdraw BTC, ETH, USDT, XRP, LTC, DOGE, USDTT for free.

 #### What are the withdrawal limits?